NikitaShkaruba/data_structures_and_algorithms/docs/algorithms/bit_manipulation.md

 More about XOR:
 - An easy way to think about XOR: if you do `x XOR 0`, then nothing changes with `x`.
 If you do `x XOR 1`, then `x` is flipped.
 It works both ways, so `1 XOR x` flips x, and `0 xor X` doesn't.
 - If you xor a value with another value twice, nothing changes `X XOR 12345 XOR 12345 = X`, because all the bits that need to be flipped, will be flipped twice and become the same thgey were.
+This [problem](https://leetcode.com/problems/single-number/) can be solved with this rule.